ChadDevOps/bambu-lab-pushover-notify/README.md

 py -m pip install -U tzlocal
 ```

-Install mqtt-explorer, this will be used to obtain the device ID from the printer.
+Optional: Install mqtt-explorer, this can be used to obtain the device ID (serial number) from the printer.
 You'll need to know your X1C access code, which can be obtained from the X1C screen by navigating to the cog wheel and clicking the network tab.
 ```
 choco install mqtt-explorer --pre
 ```